PrimeDAO/deals-docs/published-md-files/partnered-deal.md

 ## Token Swap Proposal

-1. Provide a clear **Proposal Title** that capture the essence of the deal you want to offer (max 60 ch.).
+1. Provide a clear **Proposal Title** that captures the essence of the deal you want to offer (max 60 ch.).
 2. Provide a brief outline of the Token Swap deal in the **Proposal Summary** box (max 350 ch.).
 3. In the **Proposal Description** provide the details, background and features of your Token Swap proposal.
 Explain why it's particularly valuable or unique.